Economic Growth, Cycles and Policy

 with assumed to be stochastic , representing the monetary shock (central bank's policy is unpredictable, creating random fluctuations in demand).

-In equilibrium, the market has to clear, i.g. :
+In equilibrium, the market has to clear, i.e. :

 solving for yields to: